Pennsylvania State Game Lands

 Seasonal Roads on Game Lands

 More than 400 miles of roads are open seasonally on state game lands.
 Seasonal openings are based on hunting seasons, road conditions and safety.
-These listings provide maps, road descriptions and their opening and closing dates.
+To find the locations of season roads on game lands, please visit our Mapping Center.

 Access for Hunters with Disabilities